This article was originally published in French, on the 29th December 2018.

 At that time, Brazil had just elected its new president: the conservative Jair Bolsonaro.

-Considering the political position of the 38th President of the country, I wanted then to know more about how contemporary artists were feeling about their future within this new political era.
+Considering the political position of the 38th President of the country, at that time, I wanted to know more about how contemporary artists were feeling about their future towards this new political era.

-For this purpose, I decided to interview the one who is now one of my favorite artists.
+For this purpose, I decided to interview the person who is now one of my favorite artists.

 Thiago Martins de Melo, mainly represented by the influential paulista art gallery Mendes Wood, is an artist from São Luis do Maranhão (Northern Brazil).